 The benefits of expense reporting software

 Using expense reporting software will yield numerous benefits to a business.
 Chief among those benefits is the increased visibility of company spending (delivered in real time).
 That visibility will give management a detailed look at who and which department is spending what, which will give executives a better sense of how to budget and forecast for the future.

 Furthermore, greater visibility into company spending will promote better adherence the spending policies of the business in question (if such policies have been designed).
 Simply put, if employees know their spending is being evaluated immediately (and constantly) by management, those employees are more likely to ensure they are following policies.

 The following list, via Software Advice, details the features (and functions) that expense reporting software should offer.
 If you’re on the hunt for software yourself, make sure the options detailed below are on your list.

-Automatic expense import: Connects to personal and corporate accounts and credit cards, allowing users to pick and choose charges to add to expense reports.
+Connects to personal and corporate accounts and credit cards.
+This allows users to pick and choose charges to add to expense reports.

-Mobile app: Allows employees to enter expenditures, snap and submit photos of receipts or edit existing expenses via their smartphone or tablet.
+Allows employees to enter expenditures, snap and submit photos of receipts.
+You can also edit existing expenses via their smartphone or tablet.